 Ray Martine (born Raymond Isaacs) had begun his show business career playing at the Bridge House pub in London's Canning Town and this proved to be successful enough for him to give up his job in textiles and menswear.
 With the benefit of gags written by Dick Vosburgh and Marty Feldman, the Cockney/Jewish comedian soon became a firm favourite with viewers.

-Stars and Garters, without Martine was retitled The New Stars and Garters for a few weeks during October - November 1965 and was presented by former Emergency-Ward 10 star Jill Browne, with assistance from Willy Rushton.
-The format was used (only on this occasion the setting was a Northern working man's club) in the 1970s Granada show Wheeltappers' and Shunters' Social Club.
+Stars and Garters, without Martine and Kirby was retitled The New Stars and Garters for a few weeks during October - November 1965 and was presented by former Emergency-Ward 10 star, Jill Browne, with assistance from Willy Rushton.
+The format was used, but in a wider variety sense -and on this occasion, the setting was a Northern working man's club- in the 1970s Granada show Wheeltappers' and Shunters' Social Club.

 Published on February 4th, 2019.
 Written by Laurence Marcus (August 2003).
 With special thanks to Vince Hill. for Television Heaven.